Motto: To Prevent, Protect and Preserve

 Members of the Laurinburg Fire Department are dedicated to providing the highest quality fire prevention education, protection for lives and property of the citizens of Laurinburg, and professional services during emergencies.

-The Laurinburg Fire Department employees 7 full-time employees that include the Fire Chief, Office Assistant, 2 Fire Lieutenants, 3 Fire Engineers, 10 part-time employees and 24 paid on-call personnel.
-We have 2 fire stations that are manned 24/7 to provide fire coverage for the City and the outlying district.
+The Laurinburg Fire Department employees 8 full-time employees that include the Fire Chief, 2 Fire Lieutenants, 4 Fire Engineers, 1 Day time Fire Engineer, 10 part-time employees and 24 paid on-call personnel.
+We have 2 fire stations that are manned 24/7 and 1 unmanned substation to provide fire coverage for the City and the outlying district.

 Our fire district covers 72 square miles with a population of approximately 20,000 people.
 We respond to approximately 750 calls per year with an average of 70 structure fires per year.
 Other calls include vehicle fires, fire alarms, motor vehicles accidents, and various other service calls.